RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `marquee`
 * `defaultItem` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticItem` or `itemType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+* `maxItemCount` - type: FLOAT
+    - Sets the number of items to display in the carousel.
+    - Minimum value is `0.5` and maximum value is `30`
+    - Default is `3`
 * `itemSize` - type: NORMALIZED_PAIR
     - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `0.25 0.155`
+* `itemScale` - type: FLOAT.
+    - Selected item is increased in size by this scale
+    - Minimum value is `0.5` and maximum value is `3`
+    - Default is `1.2`
 * `itemInterpolation` - type: STRING
     - Interpolation method to use when scaling items.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
     - Valid values are `nearest` or `linear`
     - Default is `linear`
-* `itemScale` - type: FLOAT.
-    - Selected item is increased in size by this scale
-    - Minimum value is `0.5` and maximum value is `3`
-    - Default is `1.2`
 * `itemRotation` - type: FLOAT
     - Angle in degrees that the item should be rotated.
 Value should be positive.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".